AhmedBedeir/django-blog/README.md

 <a name = "overview"></a>

-## Overview
+# Overview

 This is a project which was developed for the CS50 web course final project.
-The application contained within is a CMS-style blog site where developers can publish their blog posts and comment on other developers' posts in addition to other options.
+The application contained within is a CMS-style blog site where developers can publish their blog articles and comment on other developers' articles in addition to other options.

 <a name = "describe"></a>

-## What’s contained in each folder
+# What’s contained in each folder

 - accounts:
   - this app is manage users' accounts (login - logout - register - etc.)